 The Sterling Brown case: There may have been dead people in that Walgreens, cop says a year-plus later

-Parts of depositions of police officers involved in the detention, takedown, tasing, and arrest of Milwaukee Buck s player Sterling Brown last January have been filed in Federal Court.
+Parts of depositions of police officers involved in the detention, takedown, tasing, and arrest of Milwaukee Buck s player Sterling Brown in January 2018 have been filed in Federal Court.

-Brown was confronted by several officers after he parked illegally in a handicapped parking space at a Walgreens parking lot last January.
+Brown was confronted by several officers after he parked illegally in a handicapped parking space at a Walgreens parking lot about 2 a.m.
+Jan.
+26.

 Brown has filed a lawsuit alleging the officers violated his constitutional rights.
 His attorney, Mark Thomsen, filed several deposition excerpts.

 The City of Milwaukee and other defendants have denied violating Brown's rights.

 WJI is publishing portions of the depositions.
 This first selection is from the deposition of Officer Joseph J. Grams, who first stopped Brown as Brown returned to his car from the store.
 Brown's date was in the car at the time.

 Grams, in his May 2019 deposition, said his contact with Brown was effective because Brown did not get past him.

 Grams: That was the intent; not to get -- not to let him get past me because he could have been a fleeing felon.